ros2/ros2_documentation/source/Contributing.rst

 Code contributions should be made via pull requests to `the appropriate ros2 repositories <https://github.com/ros2>`__.

-We ask all contributors to follow the practices explained in `the developer guide <Developer-Guide>`.
+We ask all contributors to follow the practices explained in `the developer guide <Contributing/Developer-Guide>`.

 Please be sure to `run tests <colcon-run-the-tests>` for your code changes because most packages have tests that check that the code complies with our style guidelines.